dmitigr/pgfe/README.md

     > cmake -DBUILD_TYPE=Debug -P cmake_install.cmake

 If the target architecture is Win32 or ARM, then "Win64" should be replaced by "Win32" or "ARM" accordingly.

-The value of the `BUILD_TYPE` could be also replaced.
+The value of the `BUILD_TYPE` could be replaced.
+Also, remember about the possibility to specify location of libpq if CMake could not detect it automatically (see "Installation in common" section above).

 **WARNING** The target architecture must corresponds to the bitness of libpq to link!